-Here are three cases that come up during encryption with Playfair cipher:
+Here are three cases that come up during encryption with this cipher:

 The pair of letters colored in green represent the plaintext digraphs and the ones colored in red are ciphertext digraphs after the encryption has been performed.

 Thus, my final encrypted message is given below:

-Decryption of the Playfair cipher is equally easy and takes the same process except for the rule 2 where letters are taken to the left and rule 3 where letters are taken above.
+Decryption is equally easy and takes the same process except for the rule 2 where letters are taken to the left and rule 3 where letters are taken above.

 Plaintext: Playfair is a powerful cipher.